Ryeberg

 4) This Is What’s Called The Liberal Tactic

-BP is now facing countless lawsuits.
-Time to hire a team of equally evasive Nathan Thurms.
+BP faced countless lawsuits, and had to hire a team of equally evasive Nathan Thurms.

 Martin Short as Nathan Thurm, Defense Lawyer for Big Oil Inc.